cultureandempire/cultureandempire.github.io/README.md

 It's all very well to try to turn conflict into competition.
 However, you also need to provide teams with a way to know how well they are doing.
 The best tools, like GitHub, show you precisely how many people are watching or have "starred" or "forked" a particular project (revealing different levels of interest and commitment).

 The Web, of course, has always been obsessed with "hits" and traffic analysis, which show exactly how popular a specific site or page is.
-This makes it very easy to measure success of online projects.
+This makes it very easy to measure success of on-line projects.
 In the old industrial-era business, teams get their feedback from their bosses.
 This turns into an exercise in power: you'll be scored higher for compliance than for accuracy.
 Making your boss happy so he gives you a pay raise is not healthy.

 *TIP:* If your platform does not support it directly, find ways to tell contributors how well their projects are doing.